johnbumgarner/facial_similarities/README.md

 </p>

 <p align="justify">
-The algorithm was able to successfully predict that an image contained in the training data matched an image that was used in the training.
+The algorithm was able to successfully predict that an image contained in the training data matched an image that was used in creating the training data.
 A confidence_score of '0' is a 100% match.
 The success rate was less accurate for images not used in the training data.
 </p>

 ### Experiment 3: